 November 18, 2013 | By Neil Ducoff | 1 Comment

-It’s not like I didn’t know this before, but this concentrated exposure and over 100 complimentary coaching calls by Strategies coaches and myself has red flags flying all over the place.
+It’s not like I didn’t know this before, but this concentrated exposure and over hundreds of complimentary coaching sessions by Strategies coaches and myself has red flags flying all over the place.
 Every owner and leader should be able to rattle off deadly accurate responses to: current year-to-date revenue (with service and retail percentages), payroll percentage, gross profit margin, general and administrative percentage and net profit.
 And only one out of ten could answer what percentage of goal their company is at for the current month.
 Translation: One out of ten do not do monthly projections or keep scoreboards.
 I don’t know about you, but this scares the heck out of me. (more…)...
 Read More

 November 11, 2013 | By Neil Ducoff | 1 Comment

 Mastering the skills, disciplines and nuances of leadership is a lifelong journey of personal discovery, learning from tough lessons and savoring hard-fought wins.
 For the owner, entrepreneur and company leader, it’s about having the tenacity to test your limits of determination and commitment to grow a company into something truly extraordinary.
 Perhaps the single best word to describe leadership is “driven.”